 Chimney Liner Benefits

-Obviously, the biggest benefit of having a chimney liner is that it increases the safety of your fireplace, home and family.
+Obviously, the biggest benefit of having a chimney liner is that it increases the safety of your fireplace, appliances, home and family.
 This is where you might be thinking, “I’ve had a fireplace for years without a liner and nothing bad has happened.”
 Yet.
 Nothing bad has happened yet.
 It’s always better to be safe than sorry.

 Chimney liners create a clear and direct path for smoke to exit your home safely and efficiently.
-Without one, your chimney walls will eventually deteriorate and smoke will be able to seep through any cracks.
+Without one, your chimney walls will eventually deteriorate and contaminates will be able to seep through any cracks.

 When you use your fireplace, carbon monoxide gets released and you want to keep that out of your home at all costs.
 A properly installed chimney liner that’s in good condition will be able to keep it out.

 Also, if your chimney doesn’t have a liner, that increases the chances of your flue getting cold.
 What happens when your flue is too cold?
 It’ll force the smoke back into your home because the cold air is more dense.
 When you have an insulated chimney liner, this risk is nearly diminished.

 How to Tell When You Need a Chimney Liner

 The easiest way to decide if you need a chimney liner is to first ask yourself, “Do I have a chimney liner?”
 If you answered no, the decision is easy.
 Get a chimney liner.

 Some areas even require that you have a liner, such as Chicago, in your chimney so it’s important to check with your local municipality to see if this applies to you.